nishanthch-ops/docs/rate.md

-Rate Limiting Advanced – Field Reference & Guidance
+Rate Limiting Advanced Plugin - Field Reference & Guidance

-This section provides field-level guidance for configuring the Rate Limiting Advanced plugin in Kong.
-Instead of listing all possible permutations, we narrow the choices to the specific FIS setup.

-identifier (string)
-We are using ip.
+1. Purpose
+The Rate Limiting Advanced plugin controls how many requests can be made to an API within a defined time window.
+At FIS, this plugin is configured with Redis to ensure consistency across multiple Kong nodes.
+This avoids situations where a client could bypass limits by distributing requests across different nodes.

+2. Step-by-Step Configuration with Explanations
+🔑 Identifiers
+Identifier = ip
+ → We use the client IP address as the identifier.
 This ensures rate limits apply even if the caller is unauthenticated.
-Compound identifiers (like IP + header) are not required in our use case and add unnecessary complexity.

-limit (array[integer])
-We are using [100].
-This balances protection and usability by preventing misuse while still allowing legitimate throughput.
-In the future, different service tiers (bronze, silver, gold) could use different limits.

-window_size (array[integer])
-We are using [60] seconds.
-A one-minute window is standard and easy for clients to understand.
-Shorter windows (like 1s) would reject bursts too aggressively, which is not desirable.

-window_type (string)
-We are using sliding.
-Sliding windows provide smoother enforcement and avoid burst resets that happen with fixed windows.

-dictionary_name (string)
-We are using kong_rate_limiting_counters.
-This is the default and does not need to be changed.

-lock_dictionary_name (string)
-We are using kong_locks.
-This is the default value and should not be updated unless specifically instructed.

-namespace (string)
-Currently not configured.
-Since we use a global setup, segregation by namespace is not needed.
-If required in the future, namespaces should follow environment tags (dev, uat, prod).

-strategy (string)
-We are using redis.
-Redis ensures counters are centralized and shared across Kong nodes, preventing bypass when clients hit multiple nodes.

-redis.host (string)
-Example: master.kong-redis.t1sxxx.use1.cache.amazonaws.com (AWS ElastiCache endpoint).
-Must point to a valid Redis cluster for the plugin to work.

-redis.port (integer)
-Using default port 6379.
-This value is unchanged unless Redis is configured differently.

-redis.database (integer)
-We are using Database 1.
-Database 0 is often reserved for system use, so a separate DB ensures isolation.
-More DBs can be added if Redis is shared across environments.

-redis.ssl (boolean) / redis.ssl_verify (boolean)
-ssl = true ensures encryption in transit. ssl_verify = false is acceptable in lower environments.
-In production, enable ssl_verify = true with proper certificates.

-redis.connect_timeout, redis.read_timeout, redis.send_timeout (ms)
-We are using 2000 ms (2s) for each.
-This gives a good balance between responsiveness and reliability.
-Increasing the values could improve tolerance but would cause slower failovers.

-redis.keepalive_pool_size (integer)
-We are using 256.
-Supports many concurrent Redis connections in high-traffic scenarios.
-Increase this value if connection exhaustion is observed.

-redis.cluster_max_redirections (integer)
-We are using 5.
-This handles Redis cluster redirections in case of failover.

-error_code (integer)
-We are using 429.
-This is the HTTP standard for “Too Many Requests” and is properly handled by clients and SDKs.

-error_message (string)
-We are using "API rate limit exceeded".
-This is clear and easy for clients to understand.

-disable_penalty (boolean)
-We are keeping it false.
-This enforces hard limits.
-Once the threshold is reached, clients are blocked.
-This prevents silent overuse of the API.

-retry_after_jitter_max (integer)
-We are using 0.
-No random jitter is applied.
+We are not using compound_identifier.
+For global setup, we keep it simple and only use IP.
+Compound identifiers (like IP + header) are more complex and not required in our use case.
+If other teams configure this at the route level, they can extend, but our default guidance is IP-based.

+📊 Rate Limits
+Limit = 100 This number balances protection and usability.
+It prevents misuse while still allowing legitimate clients enough throughput.
+Future service tiers (bronze, silver, gold) could align with different limits.

+Window Size = 60 seconds
+One minute is a standard and understandable window for clients.
+If smaller windows (like 1 second) were used, APIs would reject bursts of traffic too aggressively, which is not desired for most use cases.

+Window Type = sliding

+Sliding windows ensures smoother enforcement by continuously counting requests.
+And to avoid “burst resets” (clients send a large burst right after a reset) which usually happens with Fixed window type.

+🗂 Dictionaries & Namespacing
+Dictionary Name = kong_rate_limiting_counters
+Stores counters used by the plugin.
+This dictionary is maintained internally and doesn’t need to be changed.

+Lock Dictionary Name = kong_locks
+Default is fine; no need to change unless instructed.

+Namespace = dev / uat / prod
+Currently its not used as we’re using a global setup for the same.
+And doesn;t need any segregation If used, namespaces should follow environment tags (dev, uat, prod).

+🔄 Redis Configuration
+Strategy = redis

+Always use Redis for distributed counters in multi-node FIS deployments.

+Host = master.kong-redis.t1sxxx.use1.cache.amazonaws.com

+AWS ElastiCache Redis endpoint.

+Database = 1

+Keeps counters separate from other Redis usage.

+SSL = true

+Secures traffic to Redis, which is required for production.

+Timeouts (connect/read/send) = 2000 ms

+Protects APIs from slow Redis responses.
+Clients will fail fast instead of hanging.

+Keepalive Pool Size = 256

+Supports high concurrency by reusing connections.

+Cluster Max Redirections = 5

+Handles Redis cluster redirections in case of failover.

+Note: Without Redis, each Kong node would count requests separately, meaning a user could hit multiple nodes and bypass limits.
+Redis ensures one shared counter.

+🚫 Error Handling
+Error Code = 429
+This is the HTTP standard for “Too Many Requests.”
+Clients (SDKs, libraries, and apps) know how to handle this properly.

+Error Message = "API rate limit exceeded"

+Clear and human-readable message.

+Disable Penalty = false

+We do not allow “soft” limits.
+Once the limit is reached, the client must stop.

+This prevents clients from abusing APIs beyond defined thresholds.

+Retry After Jitter Max = 0

+We don’t add random retry jitter by default.
 Clients must retry after the window.
-If retry storms are seen in the future, jitter can be introduced.

-consumer_groups / enforce_consumer_groups
-Not configured.
-We use a global setup, so consumer groups are not required.
-In the future, consumer groups can be used for tiered limits.

-headers (boolean)
-Default headers (X-RateLimit-Limit, X-RateLimit-Remaining) are enabled. hide_client_headers = false keeps them visible so clients can adjust their request behavior responsibly.

-protocols (array[string])
-We are using [http, https, grpc, grpcs].
-This ensures limits apply across all supported protocols, not just HTTPS.

-Example FIS Standard Setup

-Identifier: ip

-Limit: 100 requests

-Window Size: 60 seconds (sliding)

-Dictionary: kong_rate_limiting_counters

-Lock Dictionary: kong_locks

-Redis Host: AWS ElastiCache endpoint

-Port: 6379

-Database: 1

-SSL: true

-Timeouts: 2000ms

-Keepalive Pool Size: 256

-Cluster Max Redirections: 5

-Error Code: 429

-Error Message: "API rate limit exceeded"

-Headers: Enabled (not hidden)

-Consumer Groups: Not used

-Protocols: http, https, grpc, grpcs
+If we see retry storms in future, this setting can be revisited.

+👥 Consumer & Groups
+Consumer Groups = Not used

+We’re using a global setup currently as of that we don’t need to use Consumer and consumer groups.

+If we needed tiered limits in future (bronze, silver, gold), consumer groups would be useful.

+Enforce Consumer Groups = false

+Since consumer groups are not used, enforcement is always disabled.

+🧾 Headers
+Header Name

+By default, Kong adds headers like X-RateLimit-Limit, X-RateLimit-Remaining.

+These help clients understand their current usage.

+Hide Client Headers = false

+We do not hide headers.
+Keeping them visible allows clients to adjust their request patterns responsibly.

+🌐 Protocols
+Protocols = http, https, grpc, grpcs

+We include all supported protocols to ensure limits apply universally.

+Even if most APIs use https, it’s best to configure broadly.

+3. Example decK Configuration
+plugins:
+  - name: rate-limiting-advanced
+    enabled: true
+    config:
+      identifier: ip
+      limit: [100]
+      window_size: [60]
+      window_type: sliding
+      strategy: redis
+      redis:
+        host: master.kong-redis.t1sxxx.use1.cache.amazonaws.com
+        port: 6379
+        database: 1
+        ssl: true
+        timeout: 2000
+        keepalive_pool_size: 256
+        cluster_max_redirections: 5
+      error_code: 429
+      error_message: "API rate limit exceeded"
+      hide_client_headers: false
+      enforce_consumer_groups: false

+4. Key Guidance
+Always keep the plugin enabled; a disabled plugin means no protection.

+Use IP identifiers for global APIs unless business need dictates consumer-based limits.

+Stick to the standard limit (100/min) unless approved otherwise.

+Always configure the Redis backend in production for shared counters.

+Do not hide headers; they help clients self-regulate traffic.